 For us, they are a once-a-year treat, given how addicting the fried potato flavor can be and the waistline worries they may create.
 It’s understandable if you’re tempted to make them more often especially when eating them hot and fresh out of the pan.

 Here’s a secret.
-You can enjoy make-ahead latkes that taste as good as just-fried.
+You can enjoy make-ahead latkes that taste as good as just-fried (sorry, they are not baked).
 The technique was developed back when we held giant holiday parties, involving hundreds of latkes cooked the day before the party.
 This tried-and-true method for making the latkes in advance means the cook doesn’t have to be a slave to the hot oil.
 The trick is to fry only to a light golden brown, drain fully on brown paper and heat in a hot oven on a baking sheet just before serving.

 I remember one party when trays and trays of crispy latkes were emerging hot from the oven and we were all laughing, eating and drinking.
 My friend had already eaten a dozen when she discovered to her horror that they were fried, not baked, and definitely not low calorie friendly.